From 1668, the birth of Thomas Coram, to the work we do today, discover the story of care.

 December 23, 1853 10:11 am

 This article, published in Household Words, outlines the history and the methods of the Foundling Hospital.
+One of our young ambassadors, Jules, talks about Charles Dickens and his relationship with the Foundling Hospital in this excerpt from his podcast.

 The artist, daughter of a former Foundling pupil who became Hospital Secretary, donates The Foundling Restored to Its Mother to the Foundling Hospital.
 Photo credit: Coram in the care of the Foundling Museum.